Write a Book Template: Exploring How to Structure a Book

 • Using Story Beats helps writers repeat time-proven patterns of successful stories.

-The writing of a full-length novel is a major project.
+The writing of a full-length novel is a major project, and that’s why most find a write a book template beneficial.

 • 8 of the Story Beats support the Story Spine, a solid foundation on which to build your story.